Have you ever tried moussaka before?

 Have you ever eaten moussaka before?
 Share the story of your first experience with the dish below.
 And once you try this version, be sure to come back and rate the recipe!

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on January 27, 2013.
-Last updated: February 5, 2020 at 12:55 pm.
+Last updated February 4, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.